 Children born during the course of a marriage are presumed to be the children of the married individuals.
-Paternity often arises when children are born to unmarried individuals or there is a question about the paternity that arises while individuals are married.
-When such questions arise, the Family Court is tasked with establishing paternity, and does so by ordering the alleged parent to submit to genetic testing.
+Paternity disputes often arises when children are born to unmarried individuals or in some instances there is a question about the children’s paternity that arises while individuals are married.
+When such questions arise, the Family Court in your state is tasked with establishing paternity, and does so by ordering the alleged parent to submit to genetic testing.

-Due to the presumption that children born during a marriage are presumed to be the children of those individuals, it is important to carefully consider whether or not there is a chance that you are not the biological parent of a child.
-Unchallenged allegations during a divorce proceeding that indicate children were born of the marriage can result in a finding that the children are yours, and such findings cannot be later challenged.
+Due to the presumption that children born during a marriage are presumed to be the biological children of those individuals, it is important to carefully consider whether or not there is a chance that you are not the biological parent of the child in question.
+Unchallenged allegations during a divorce proceeding that indicate children were born during the course of the marriage can result in a finding that the children are legally yours, and such findings cannot be later challenged.
 Once paternity is established, the parents can be held responsible for child support for their children.

-It is important to consult with an experienced South Carolina family law attorney if you have questions about paternity and to do so before paternity is established.
+It is important to consult with an experienced South Carolina family law attorney if you have questions or concerns about paternity and to do so before paternity is established.